Himanshu372/go-profiler/README.md

 # go-profiler
-Wrapper on go runtime to get usage stats for services
+Wrapper on go runtime to get peak usage stats for services